PriyanshCloudKeeper/readme-testing/README.md

 sudo nano /etc/nginx/sites-available/keycloak.yourdomain.com
 ```

-Paste this configuration (replace keycloak.yourdomain.com with your actual domain):
+Paste this configuration (replace keycloak.yourdomain.com with your actual domain, and replace yourip with your actual instance ip):

 ```nginx
 server {